 SGGP

-At least 800 people were killed in just 72 hours over the weekend in fighting between the Sudanese army and the opposition paramilitary Rapid Support Forces (RSF).
+At least 800 people were killed in just 72 hours over the past weekend in fighting between the Sudanese army and the opposition paramilitary Rapid Support Forces (RSF).

-Citizens of Saudi Arabia and other countries leave Port Sudan on April 22.
+| Saudi Arabian and other citizens leave a Sudanese port on April 22.
 Photo: Reuters |

 Source